-Previous AAPD Paul G. Hearne Leadership Award Recipients
+Previous AAPD Paul G. Hearne Emerging Leader Award Recipients

 The overall mission of the Disabled Parenting Project (DPP) is to leverage technology to create opportunities for parents with disabilities to interact and use social media to share information relevant to the disabled parenting community.
 The DPP seeks to inform social policy through the development of resources, created by and for the disabled parenting community, as well as to promote social justice for disabled families.

 Alice WongAlice Wong is a Staff Research Associate and part of the research team for the Community Living Policy Center (CLPC), a Rehabilitation Research and Training Center funded by the National Institute on Disability, Independent Living and Rehabilitation Research and the Administration for Community Living.

 In 2014, Ms. Wong launched the Disability Visibility Project (DVP), an online community dedicated to recording, amplifying, and sharing disability stories and culture.
 In partnership with StoryCorps, a national oral history non-profit dedicated to recording the stories of all Americans, the DVP allows people to tell their stories on their own terms with StoryCorps archiving them for posterity.
 The DVP aims to collect the diverse voices of people in the disability community and preserve their history for all, especially underrepresented groups.

 * * * * * * * * * * * * * * * * * * * *